msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 Tactics:
-- interested in: map out your passions, reduce unrealistic ones (I guess becoming a footballer in 30s is not realistic but rocket scientist might not be)
+- interested in: map out your passions, reduce unrealistic ones (I guess becoming a footballer in 30s is not realistic but rocket scientist might  be)
 - if you are going in yourself, youtube, udemy, coursera, brilliant might be amazing resources
 - if you have someone in the industry to get you running is amazing
 - if you want to learn the most, find companies in the industry and talk to them.
 If they are not looking for junior possitions, they might be open to part time interning (or if you can afford go and be an intern).
 Show them you are enthusiastic and passionate about the topic